-Type the name of the SmartText entry (e.g., "lax" in our example) in the text, and then press either the space bar, the Enter key $\boxed{-}$, or a punctuation character.
-PlanMaker immediately replaces "lax" with the content of the SmartText entry, in our example, "Los Angeles".
+Type the name of the SmartText entry (e.g., "sd" in our example) in the text, and then press either the space bar, the Enter key 🔁, or a punctuation character.
+PlanMaker immediately replaces "sd" with the content of the SmartText entry, in our example, "sales department".